We may earn commission from affiliate links →

 Kimolos’s Main Settlement: Chorio

-Chorio is the most important town on the island.
+Chorio is the most important town on the island and is incredibly charming.
 The small but highly picturesque town is a perfect concentration of Cycladic architecture.
 In Kimolos’ Chorio, you will find traditional cobble-stoned winding alleys, colorful and narrow, dotted with cubic whitewashed homes with typical blue shutters and wooden doors, small balconies or patios facing the streets, and plenty of pots and flowers.

-In the village, you will have the opportunity to taste delicious food in the local restaurants, fish taverns, and authentic cafés (locally called kafenia), but also to check small blue-domed chapels and buy local souvenirs in the many small shops.
+In the village, you can taste delicious food in the local restaurants, fish taverns, and authentic cafés (locally called kafenia), but you can also check out small blue-domed chapels and buy local souvenirs in the many small shops.

 There are also other small settlements on Kimolos that you can visit, but they are small and have just a few inhabitants.
 Some of them are Psathi, Prassa, Alyki, Bonatsa, Poliegos, and Groupa.

-Arguably one of the most attractive places you can visit in Chorio is the area of the Kastro.
-As you probably already know from our extensive selection of guides to the Greek Islands, Kastro translates as castle, and the same as many of these islands, there is always a castle to visit, often of Venetian origin, from the times when most of the islands were ruled by the Republic of Venice.
+Arguably, one of the most attractive places you can visit in Chorio is the area of the Kastro.
+As you probably already know from our extensive selection of guides to the Greek Islands, Kastro translates to the castle, and the same as many of these islands, there is always a castle to visit, often of Venetian origin, from the times when most of the islands were ruled by the Republic of Venice.

-Greek castles were built as a protective defense against common pirate raids and sea attacks (mainly coming from the Ottoman Empire).
+Greek castles were built to protect against common pirate raids and sea attacks (mainly from the Ottoman Empire).
 Particularly in Kimolos, the area of the Kastro is made of two different tiny neighborhoods, Mesa Kastro and Exo Kastro, which literally mean “in the middle of the Castle” and “outside the castle.

 Houses were built and inhabited inside the castle’s walls until the end of the nineteenth century, when buildings started to expand outside its walls, thus creating two different neighborhoods.
 Arched doors connect both areas.